-Liptov region is a pre-historic region of Slovakia, with known inhabitation since 6th BCE when Slovaks moved here.
+Liptov region is a pre-historic region of Slovakia, with known inhabitation since the 6th BCE when Slovaks moved here.
 There are three old castles in this region of Pribylina village.

 Museum of Liptov Village in Pribylina

 A museum recreating the village life of the region showcases the life and times of peasants and craftsmen here.
 There are old stone buildings that I am not sure if they have been constructed for the museum or are actually old.

 Most stone buildings showcase the old household, with small kitchens and big utensils sitting on wooden racks.
 And farming equipment outside the house in an open shed along with animals like horses.
 Garlic and chillis hang along the kitchen walls.
 The presence of wood in these houses reminds you of the lack of wood and the presence of alternative materials in our present-day lives.
 Sewing machines are showcased as part of those houses as are the stitched traditional dresses.

 Events All Year

-Brochures tell me that there are events that are organized here all year round.
-Like Lace making Sunday, Cooking, Beekeeper’s Sunday, Spring Festival, Scholl workshop.
-More of them like Forest Railway day, an exhibition of Dogs, Shepherd Sunday, Kid’s day, craft a golden bottom.
+Brochures tell me that events are organized here all year round.
+Like Lace making Sunday, Cooking, Beekeeper’s Sunday, Spring Festival, and Scholl workshop.
+More of them like Forest Railway day, an exhibition of Dogs, Shepherd Sunday, Kid’s day, and craft a golden bottom.
 Talks on local clothing and textiles, Sunday of Natives, etc. All of these seem to be focused on either celebrating or re-living the heritage of the good old days of the village.
 How I wish this could be done in India.
 We would be celebrating each day, and would not need to repeat a dish for our lives.

-Recommend you to read following Slovakia tourist attractions.
+Recommend you to read the following Slovakia tourist attractions.